firebolt-db/godocs/docs/sql_reference/information-schema/applicable-roles.md

 # Information schema for applicable_roles

-`information_schema.applicable_roles` view shows the following:

-  * All roles in the account assigned to the user, either directly or indirectly.
-  * All roles where the user holds granted privileges or ownership.
-  * All grantees of these roles, including users or other roles to whom the roles are granted.
+The `information_schema.applicable_roles` view shows every role in the account and its grantees, who include other users or roles to whom the role is granted.

 You can use a `SELECT` query to return information about each role as shown in the example below.
 ```sql